YuxinWang2020/panel_data_models_with_fixed_effects/src/documentation/analysis.rst

 The analysis in this project contains three aspects:

 1. Estimation of slope coefficients
-    1. IID data simulations
+    1. Monte carlo simulations under IID assumption
-    2. ARI data simulations
+    2. Monte carlo simulations under ARI time fixed effects
-    3. Starting Values in additive fixed effects model
+    3. Starting Values in the additive fixed effects model
 2. Estimation of the number of factors
-    1. Estimate interactive fixed effects model for different number of factors
+    1. Estimate the parameters in interactive fixed effects model by using different numbers of factors
-    2. Estimate factor number by choosing different penalty functions with the criteria PC and IC
+    2. Estimate factor numbers in interactive fixed effects model by choosing different penalty functions with criteria PC and IC
 3. Real data application
+    1. Use a panel data set of 46 observations from 1963 to 1992.
+    2. Estimate the coefficients and factor numbers by using the model in Baltagi and Levin (1992)

 Process of Monte Carlo simulations:

-1. Monte carlo data generating processes
+1. Data generating processes for monte carlo simulations
-2. Interactive-effects estimator and within estimator
+2. Estimate model parameters by interactive-effects estimator and within estimator
-3. Statistics of mean, bias, rmse, standard error and cofidence interval
+3. Caculate statistical results for coefficients, including mean, bias, root-mean-square error, standard error and cofidence interval

+Function `simulation_coefficient` in module `src.analysis.simulation` is defined for running the simulations with different number of individuals and time periods over 1000 repetitions.

 Data Generating Processor for Monte Carlo Simulation